zoltanctoth/ceu-cloud-class/aws.md

 ** Answer
 You cannot use the Access Key ID and Secret Key to login in the console.
 You can use this to access AWS via the APIs and CLI however.

-#### What is S3?

-** Answer

-S3 provides developpers and IT teams with secure, durable, highly-scalable object storage.
-Amazon S3 is easy to use, with a simple web service interface to store and retrieve any amount of data from anywhere on the web.

 #### Size of the files on S3?

 ** Answer